What is Jewish Wolfram Syndrome?

 How Does a Diagnosis Affect Family Planning?

-Jewish Wolfram Syndrome is recessively inherited, meaning both parents must carry the WFS1 variant for a child to be affected.
+The Ashkenazi Jewish subtype of Wolfram syndrome is recessively inherited, meaning both parents must carry the WFS1 variant for a child to be affected.

-If you test positive, your partner should consider carrier testing before or during family planning.
+If you test positive for 1 or 2 WFS1 mutations, your partner should consider carrier testing before or during family planning.
 Genetic counseling is highly recommended to understand inheritance risk and reproductive options.
 Prenatal and preimplantation genetic testing (PGT) are available for families who wish to avoid passing on the condition.

 Resources for Rabbis

-Wolfram Syndrome, particularly its Ashkenazi Jewish variant, is a rare genetic disorder that can cause vision and hearing loss, diabetes, balance issues, and neurodegeneration.
-As with Tay-Sachs disease, it carries a higher prevalence in individuals of Ashkenazi descent due to a shared genetic mutation passed through generations.
+Wolfram syndrome, including its Ashkenazi Jewish subtype, is a rare inherited disorder that can lead to vision loss, atypical diabetes, urinary dysfunction, and neurological challenges.
+Like Tay-Sachs disease, it is more prevalent among individuals of Ashkenazi Jewish descent due to a specific shared genetic variant passed through generations.

 Rabbis have historically played a pivotal role in promoting awareness, ethical discussion, and communal action around genetic health.
 This page is designed to help you support families, guide conversations around testing, and lead your community with compassion and knowledge.